UNDP กรุงเทพฮับในภูมิภาค

 - Fluency in English is required.

-- Working knowledge of another UN language is desired.
+- Working knowledge of another language from Asia Pacific countries is an asset.

 - Equal opportunity.